kushalsamant/coherence/anthologies/anthologietypel.md

 > "If the answer is not a clear “Yes!”, then it is a clear “No.”
 > Malcolm Gladwell.

+Listening.

+Whatever might be the reason that stops you from doing what you want, it is essential to recognize that the only way you can get things going is by trusting yourself blindly.
+The most common mistake that we do as humans is to ignore our inner voice, that inkling of a notion that beckons us against something or for something.
+That inner voice is always correct.
+It is always the quietest.
+It is more true than anything that surrounds it.

+The key to making better decisions is to decide.
+To cut away everything that you don’t need.
+And the easiest way to find what you don’t need is to ask a single question.
+“Do I need this?”
+And a simpler rule:

+“If the answer is not a clear “Yes!”, then it is a clear “No.”
+Malcolm Gladwell.

 **Listening to myself**.

 You know this is an additive process because I have been spending so many minutes on Instagram and other platforms on resuming content and it is pretty addicted to stay on those platforms because well that's how they are designed right.
 Now considering that I am speaking into the microphone and I am going to get paid for this voice over thing which is basically what you are eating at the moment there is nothing more satisfying than knowing that somebody out there will learn from you and from your mistakes and from your life experiences and will at to their own life all the good things that you have learnt in your life.
 So listening to me is not addictive enough for me but the knowledge of understanding that I can now make a difference by sharing ideas with the world is something that truly satisfies me as a person and I don't think I will ever stop posting using speech to text on Typewrighter.

+Listening To Myself.

+You know this is an additive process because I have been spending so many minutes on Instagram and other platforms on resuming content and it is pretty addictive to stay on those platforms because well that’s how they are designed right?
+Now considering that I am speaking into the microphone and I am going to get paid for this voice-over thing which is basically what you are eating at the moment there is nothing more satisfying than knowing that somebody out there will learn from you and from your mistakes and from your life experiences and will at to their own life all the good things that you have learnt in your life.
+So listening to me is not addictive enough for me but the knowledge of understanding that I can now make a difference by sharing ideas with the world is something that truly satisfies me as a person and I don’t think I will ever stop posting using speech to text on Typewrighter.

 **Local economy**.